exacode/spring-data-mongodb-processor/README.md

 		   |- spring-data-mongodb-processor

 - `spring-data-mongodb-processor-parent` - Just groups subprojects.
-- `spring-data-mongodb-processor-example` - Contains test cases and a usage example of spring-data-mongodb-processor.
+- `spring-data-mongodb-processor-example` - Contains test cases and an usage example of spring-data-mongodb-processor.
 - `spring-data-mongodb-processor` - Contains source of annotation processor.

 Why QueryDSL for MongoDB is not sufficient?